-Sponsors may select one, two, three, or all four of the above Minimum Expectation statements.
-Accreditation is considered only for the specific Minimum Expectation statement(s) designated by each program.
+Sponsors may select one, two, three, four, or all five of the above Minimum Expectation statements.
+Accreditation is considered only for the specific Minimum Expectation statement(s) designated by each program, however, there may be inclusion of content from other concentration(s) as deemed appropriate by the sponsor.